oneTRANSPORT/ios-one-transport-workspace/Documentation/ios_queries.md

 Custom queries are possible using standard NSPredicate objects and the helper retrieval methods in the oneTRANSPORT framework.

-For example, to extract ClearView traffic sensor 1747 data for yesterday:
+Example 1 - to extract ClearView traffic sensor 1747 data for yesterday:

 	let calendar = Calendar(identifier: .gregorian)